 Get in touch

-We offer a reliable and competitive solution for all your cooling and heating needs.
-From basic fixed installations to the more complex IT specifications and plant multisystem; we have cooled them all.
-Previous fixed installations include VRF air conditioning systems for healthcare, multiple wall-mounted and ceiling units for offices, and ducted air conditioning systems for schools, colleges and universities where effective, quiet and eco-friendly cooling is a necessity.
+We offer a reliable and competitive solution for all your cooling needs.
+From basic fixed installations to the more complex IT specifications and plant multisystem; we have provided cooling for them all.
+Our qualified team offer 45 years of experience installing everything from VRF air conditioning systems for healthcare, multiple wall-mounted and ceiling units for offices, and ducted air conditioning systems for schools, colleges and universities.
+Each project successfully provided effective, quiet and eco-friendly cooling and climate control.

 We supply a range of fixed air conditioning systems including Daikin, Fujitsu, and Mitsubishi.
 But the best part is that we aren’t tied down to any individual make, meaning, unlike some of our competitors, we are extremely flexible in choosing the right system for your specific needs.

 At your convenience, we will conduct a no-obligation site survey and free quotation where we can determine your exact cooling or heating requirements.
-Some of our fixed air conditioning systems can be used all year round as their built-in heat pumps allow you to heat or cool a room to your desired temperature.
+Or you can use our Air Conditioning Calculator to get an instant online quote.
+Some of our installed air conditioning systems can be used all year round as their built-in heat pumps allow you to heat or cool a room to your desired temperature.

 Air conditioning systems types

 There are many types of air conditioning systems we can install: